Things to Do in Chiang Rai in June

 Best Activities in June

-Golden Triangle River Excursions
+Golden Triangle river experiences

-Doi Tung Royal Villa and Gardens
+Doi Tung Royal Villa and gardens

 June Events & Festivals

-Phi Ta Khon Festival Preparation
+Phi Ta Khon festival preparations